Technique Over Content

 I gave up and left New England to the New Englanders.
 Returning repeatedly since then to simply appreciate the landscape and the charming drives and the picturesque villages, and the seemingly stable infra-structures, but never with any expectations of winning their patronage.
 A patronage that after nearly 40 years in business is drawn almost exclusively from a demographic that is educated, liberal, affluent, and with the flexibility of recognizing and appreciating the impact of progressive content.

-It would be ludicrous to sit on their front porches and engage in a conversation about an article such as this.
+It would be pointless to sit on their front porches and engage in a conversation about an article such as this.
 It is certainly not my role nor purpose to convince anyone of anything political or moral.
 I am however drawn to what was once referred to as American regionalism.
-Those pockets populated by a continuum neck-deep in local descendancy existing outside the known trade routes that not only drive the economy, but that fail to attract newcomers.
-New blood, educated elsewhere, raised elsewhere, relocating in a repopulation and revitalization of places like Raleigh Durham, NC with ts promise in the early 1980's of jobs and growth and the growing strength of like-minded transplants that in turn spawned a second economy in the hi tech industry.
+Those pockets populated by a continuum neck-deep in local descendant existing outside the known trade routes that not only drive the economy, but that fail to attract newcomers.
+New blood, educated elsewhere, raised elsewhere, relocating in a repopulation and revitalization of places like Raleigh-Durham, NC with ts promise in the early 1980's of jobs and growth and the growing strength of like-minded transplants that in turn spawned a second economy in the hi tech industry.
 Voile': in the span of a single generation a forgotten pocket becomes a hot pocket.
 Locally educated and trained young adults elected to stay, to live out their lives and raise their own families in proximity to their parents, grandparents, siblings and the myriad social ties that result in the solidarity of regional pride.
 The generational continuum that insures the elders are looked after and the youngsters are the recipients of a great grandmother's interest.
 A healthy and thriving regionalism is attractive to not only their own brethren, but encourages opportunities for young families relocating from California and Texas and Washington state, mixing up the bloodlines that in turn avoids the inertia of cultural stagnation.

 Unlike rural Mississippi, where among the Caucasian population, the white population, there is a noticeable abundance of blond hair and blue eyes due to a culture that does not encourage or invite those from beyond that culture and where those within that culture are bred with such regionalism that leaving, relocating elsewhere, is largely unthinkable.
 If they migrate it is to Jackson, the state's only city.
 A population of 175,000.
 A veritable megalopolis.
 An oasis of liberalism by comparison, landlocked on all sides and in every direction by the restraints of Arkansas to the west, Tennessee to the north, Alabama to the east, and to the south a blighted dead zone the size of New Jersey.
 A gulf that is the recipient of a Mississippi River depositing 1,500 miles of northern topsoil infused with nitrogen and phosphorus fertilizers to spawn a sea of algae that gobbles up the oxygen at such a rate that nothing inhabits these waters that might constitute any sort of viable fishing industry (think shrimp).